 Seattle's Green New Deal in 2019 established the goals of net zero emissions by 2030.
 This includes all emissions from the city, including from individuals, businesses, and industry.
-Previous to that the city in 2018 had the goal of these reductions by 2030.
-These earlier goals are often still cited by the executive branch:
+Previous to that the city in 2018 had the goal of these reductions by 2030, and carbon neutral by 2050.
+These earlier goals are what the executive branch is working towards:

 Transportation reduction by 81% – 9% per year